AndreyKoudr/TCAD/README.md

 - 1.5 Curves : compare points and Bezier curve (collection of Bezier segments).
 - 1.6 Curves : compare points and approximated b-spline.
 - 1.7 Curves : compare points and approximated b-spline with less number of control points (10 here).
-- 1.8 Curves : how to smooth a curve (curve2 below) with variuos approximants.
+- 1.8 Curves : how to smooth a curve (curve2 below) with various approximants.
 - 1.9 Curves : how to diminish effect of smoothing near curve ends (much needed when handling surface control points)
 - 1.10 Curves : how to find parameter U for a point on curve.
 - 1.11 Curves : how to intersect by plane.